benko/ocp4-lab-deployment/README.md

 especially the ``all.yml`` file, because it contains all the important configuration settings.

-That being said, do not neglect to have a look at others - you may need to change bits and pieces here and there.
+That being said, do not neglect to have a look at other var files - you may need to change bits and pieces here and there.

 ## Additional Artifacts